USDA chief voices ‘deep concerns’ over U.S. House GOP farm bill’s nutrition cuts

 - Oops!Something went wrong.Please try again later.

 U.S. Secretary of Agriculture Tom Vilsack, pictured in Omaha on March 28, 2024, raised concerns Wednesday with U.S. House Republicans’ farm bill proposal.
-(Photo by Cindy Gonzalez/Nebraska Examiner)
+(Cindy Gonzalez/Nebraska Examiner)

 WASHINGTON — Agriculture Secretary Tom Vilsack on a call with reporters Wednesday strongly criticized a farm bill draft written by U.S. House Republicans, saying it would damage the coalition that traditionally has united behind farm bills and “raises the real possibility of being unable to get a farm bill through the process.”